mp-se/gravitymon/src_docs/source/api.rst

 Requires to parameters to function /api/test/push?id=<deviceid>&format=<format>

-* ``format`` defines which endpoint to test, valid values are; http-1, http-2, brewfather, influxdb, mqtt
+* ``format`` defines which endpoint to test, valid values are; http-1, http-2, http-3, influxdb, mqtt

 The response is an json message with the following values.